 - What sizes of documents can be submitted in eDEP?

-- Can you save an eDEP Transmittal Form or Permit to the hard drive of your computer?
+- Can you save an eDEP Transmittal Form to the hard drive of your computer?

 - What are the compatibility issues between operating systems and software, and what are the systems/software requirements to use eDEP?